aplteam/Tatin/docs/Caching.md

 #### `caching`

 This is a Boolean that defaults to 1.
-Settings this to 0 means that no caching takes place at all: no reading from the cache, and no writing to the cache.
+Settings this to 0 means no caching takes place: no reading from the cache, and no writing to the cache.

 #### `path2cache`